 Schedule a workout into your daily routine.
 From taking a walk to doing pushups, any activity is positive.
-Attend a virtual class or follow along with an exercise video.
-Run outside or do yoga in your living room.
+Follow along with an exercise video, run outside or do yoga in your living room.
 Whatever works for you is the right thing to do.

 In addition to regular workouts, watch your eating habits and minimize drug and alcohol use.

 Talking about your feelings also helps reduce the effects of COVID-19 fatigue.
 Simply verbalizing your frustrations, fears, anger and other feelings helps you understand and move on from them.